Home

 Semana Santa 2004

-The largest photo album of the bunch with maybe 100 photos.
-This is where all my server space goes.
-This compliments the 2003 album as the rainy days were almost the opposite of the year before.
+This was the largest photo album of the bunch with maybe 100 photos.
+Also compliments the 2003 album as the rainy days were almost the opposite of in 2004.

 Semana Santa 2003